Fred Uhlman

 Fred Uhlman (19 January 1901 – 11 April 1985) was a German-English writer, painter and lawyer of Jewish origin.

 Biography

 Fred Uhlman was born in Stuttgart, Germany, into a prosperous middle-class Jewish family.
-He studied at the Universities of Freiburg, Munich and Tübingen from where, in 1923, he graduated with a degree in Law followed by a Doctorate in Canon and Civil Law.
+He studied at the University of Freiburg, the Ludwig-Maximilians-Universität München, and the University of Tübingen from where, in 1923, he graduated with a degree in Law followed by a Doctorate in Canon and Civil Law.